nonstandardlogic/kubevscan/README.md

-# kubevscan
+# Kubevscan

 ## What is this?

-The goal of this project is to provide a vulnerability scanner that continuously scans containers deployed in a kubernetes cluster.
+The goal of this project is to provide a vulnerability scanner that continuously scans containers deployed in a Kubernetes cluster.

-The project creates for each pod a vulnerability scanner container based on the open source project [Trivy](https://github.com/aquasecurity/trivy).
+The project creates for each pod a vulnerability scanner container based on the open-source project [Trivy](https://github.com/aquasecurity/trivy).

-The vulnerability scanner is a sidecar container injected into the pod using the open source project [k8s-sidecar-injector](https://github.com/tumblr/k8s-sidecar-injector).
+The vulnerability scanner is a sidecar container injected into the pod using the open-source project [k8s-sidecar-injector](https://github.com/tumblr/k8s-sidecar-injector).

 The vulnerability scanner sidecar container is [kubevscan-agent](https://github.com/nonstandardlogic/kubevscan-agent).

 ## Installation

-Set the environment variables defined in the setup.sh script.
+Set the environment variables defined in the *setup.sh* script.
 The variables *ORG* and *DOMAIN* are used to generated [certs](https://github.com/tumblr/k8s-sidecar-injector/blob/master/docs/tls.md) for the sidecar injector.
 The variables *DEPLOYMENT* and *CLUSTER* are used to create certs directories (example DEPLOYMENT=us-east-1 and CLUSTER=PRODUCTION).